Nicolaus93/nicolaus93.github.io/reading_notes.md

 permalink: /reading_notes/
 ---

-This is the place where all the knowledge in Computer Science gets accumulated..
+This is the place where all the knowledge in Computer Science is accumulated..

 # Machine Learning